 The Colorado Adult Education Professional Association, CAEPA, provides leadership to the field of adult education and family literacy by offering opportunities for professional development, advocacy, and resource sharing to improve the quality of life for every Coloradan.

 Idaho Adult Education supports lifelong learning by providing students with free, accessible, quality education to improve academic ability and job readiness.
-Idaho currently has no formal adult education association.
 Adult Education programs in the state are managed by Idaho Career and Technical Education.

 Believing that every person has purpose, value and potential, Montana Adult Education (AE) provides free instruction to adults and out-of-school youth to improve their academic skills, attain a high school equivalency diploma, transition to post-secondary education, and/or improve employment status.